paradigmxyz/reth/book/stages/README.md

 # Stages

 The `stages` lib plays a central role in syncing the node, maintaining state, updating the database and more.
-The stages involved in the Reth pipeline are the `HeaderStage`, `BodyStage`, `SendersStage`, and `ExecutionStage` (note that this list is non-exhaustive, and more pipeline stages will be added in the near future).
+The stages involved in the Reth pipeline are the `HeaderStage`, `BodyStage`, `SenderRecoveryStage`, and `ExecutionStage` (note that this list is non-exhaustive, and more pipeline stages will be added in the near future).
 Each of these stages are queued up and stored within the Reth pipeline.

 {{#template ../templates/source_and_github.md path_to_root=../../ path=crates/stages/src/pipeline.rs anchor=struct-Pipeline}}